hariomahlawat/OfflineLLM/README.md

 docker exec ollama ollama pull llama3:8b-instruct-q3_K_L
 ```

+Uploaded PDFs are indexed via the admin endpoints.
+To index existing files
-On startup the backend container runs `python -m app.boot` as the `llm`
+under `./data/persist`, run `python -m app.boot` inside the backend container.
-user.
-This indexes any PDFs mounted into `./data/persist` and simply
-logs a message if none are found.
-Ensure this directory exists and is
-writable so that admin uploads can be saved.
+Ensure this directory exists and is writable so that admin uploads can be saved.

 ### Air‑gap deployment